-Our external auditors (Plante Moran) have completed the FY2023 SERS financial statement audit and considered SERS' internal controls over financial reporting when designing their audit procedures.
+External auditors consider internal controls over financial reporting when designating their audit procedures.
 Auditing standards require the communication of internal control related matters using the following terminology.

 - 1. Material Weakness control is not designed adequately to prevent a material misstatement. - 2.
 Significant Deficiency control is missing but existing controls would prevent a material misstatement.
 Deficiency is reported to the Board. - 3.
 Deficient Control control is missing, but the deficiency does not rise to the level of reporting the matter to the Board.